 The Alto 5+'s physical inputs are very limited.
 You can't use it as a hub between your TV and external devices due to the lack of HDMI ports.
 On the upside, you can connect older devices with limited connectivity options, using their audio out jack to the bar's Analog Audio In, and you can also playback music stored on a USB key.

 There's no HDMI port on this bar so you won't be able to play any of the higher-end sound formats.
+If you're looking for a 2.1 soundbar with an HDMI ARC port, check out the TCL Alto 8+.

 There's no HDMI port on this bar, so you won't be able to play any of the higher-end sound formats.